 On the other hand, OBB is the abbreviation of Opaque Binary Blob.
 OBB is a compiled code that developers use to contain encrypted data needed for the APK file to function.
 OBB file usually contains most of the graphics and media that aren’t found on the APK file.
 OBB files are unique to each APK file.
 For instance, FIFA 2014’s OBB will not work on the APK file of FTS 2018.
 Although both apps require the presence of OBB and data files, they are unique to each.

 That being said, let’s look at Naijaknowhow’s step-by-step guide on how to install APK and OBB files on Android devices.
-This works on Android 12/11/10/9 and some older Android Operating Systems.
+This works on the latest and some older Android Operating Systems.